RISE Advise

 Kristina Kaljo

 Dr. Kaljo, Vice Chair for Education in Obstetrics and Gynecology, specializes in pedagogical innovation and interdisciplinary collaboration.
-Their leadership has fostered positive learning cultures and advanced educational scholarship.
+Her leadership has fostered positive learning cultures and advanced educational scholarship.

 Andrew Krumm

 Dr. Krumm, Assistant Professor of Learning Health Sciences, specializes in learning analytics and quality improvement.
-They apply data-intensive research methods to measure and enhance learning environments, drawing from his experience at Digital Promise and SRI International.
+He applies data-intensive research methods to measure and enhance learning environments, drawing from his experience at Digital Promise and SRI International.

 Robbi Kupfer